Salt Dough Star Ornaments

 What can I do in advance to prepare for this craft?

-You can make the dough ahead of time before you decorate them.
-You could essentially split this craft into two sessions.
-So one session you spend time making the dough, the shapes, and baking the salt dough star ornaments.
+So one session, you spend time making the dough and shapes and baking the salt dough star ornaments.
 The second craft can be done later when you spend time decorating them.

 Do you have to make the salt dough?